 - 1 guide cottage available.

-- Wi-Fi is available in the main lodge building.
+- Wi-Fi is available in the main lodge and bandas.

 The Kyambura Gorge Eco-tourism project was launched in February 2019, a series of community and conservation activities developed since 2009 to safeguard the Kyambura Gorge ecosystem.
 Read more about the project